On the functoriality of the space of equivariant smooth $h$-cobordisms: Pseudoisotopies on manifolds with corners

 \section{Pseudoisotopies on manifolds with corners}

-In this section we consider the space of smooth pseudoisotopies on a compact smooth $G$-manifold with corners.
-We define an equivalent subspace, the space of ``mirror'' pseudoisotopies, designed in such a way that the ``polar'' stabilization of a mirror pseudoisotopy is again a mirror pseudoisotopy.
+Let $M$ be a compact smooth $G$-manifold with corners.
+In this section we will define a simplicial group $\mc P_{\sbt}(M) $, the space of smooth pseudoisotopies on $M$.
+Inside $\mc P_{\sbt}(M) $ we will define a homotopy equivalent subspace $\mc P^{mr}_{\sbt}(M)$, the space of \emph{mirror} pseudoisotopies.
+It is designed in such a way that the polar stabilization of a mirror pseudoisotopy is again a mirror pseudoisotopy.
 This prepares the way for a similar construction involving spaces of smooth $h$-cobordisms.